 The SOCIAL ACTION CENTER – Legazpi (SAC-Legazpi) is a church-based, non-stock, non-profit organization operating in the Diocese of Legazpi.
-The Most Rev. Teotimo C. Pacis established SAC in 1972 as an offshoot of the Second Vatican Council’s call for the Church greater involvement in social issues and concerns.
+The Most Rev. Teotimo C. Pacis bishop of the diocese from 1969 to 1980 established SAC in 1972 as an offshoot of the Second Vatican Council’s call for the Church greater involvement in social issues and concerns.
 Social Action Center then became the social action arm of the Diocese.

 Today SAC-Legazpi is one of the 85 Diocesan SACs coordinating with the National Secretariat for Social Action (NASSA).
 Its services have made it significant in the province of Albay from its socio-economic programs to its advocacy efforts on socio-political issues.

 In 1973 with the assistance of Catholic Relief Services (CRS), SAC-Legazpi was set up in one of the rooms at the ground floor of Vianney Hall.
 Atty.
 Fidel Sarmiento was the first director of SAC-Legazp.
 Fr.
 Pedro Zafe was the second director in 1974.
 Its programs was focused on Health and Nutrition and Targeted Maternal & Child Health Program (TMCHP).

 Later the TMCHP evolved to a more expanded program on economic development with programs called Targeted Women and their Families Socio-economic Development (TAWFSED) and Vendors’ Development Thru Micro-lending Project (VDMP).
 The two programs was then integrated and called Socio-economic Development Program (SEDP).When the Mayon Volcano erupted and Typhoons struck the province, SAC-Legazpi shifted its social action work to relief and rehabilitation programs.
 Simbahan Para sa Mayon was institutionalized.